jabascal/ResPr-UNet-3D-Denoising-Efficient-Pipeline-TF-keras/README.md

 - **kits19_200subj_data2k_UNet_32_noisepc2_model_best.h5, kits19_200subj_data2k_UNet_32_noisepc5_model_best.h5:** U-Net (32 filters on the first layer) trained on 2% and 5% additive Gaussian noise for 2,000 slices randomly selected from 200 subjects.

 ## Data API ##
 Tensorflow data API automatizes the data pipeline, chaining transformations (preprocessing and data augmentation), shuffling data.
-While the model is being trained for a given batch on the GPU, data are being prepared to be ready for next batch on the GPU.The current implementation is based on the following sources:
+While the model is being trained for a given batch on the GPU, data are being prepared to be ready for next batch on the GPU.
+On the tests carried out here, using .chache (keep images in memory) and .prefetch (fetch and prepare data for next iteration), iterations were 1.6 times faster.
+Using tf datasets, data (image slices) are automatically fetched and pre-processed from the given directories.

+The current implementation is based on the following sources:
 -Aurélien Géron, Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, O'Reilly Media, Inc.
 ISBN: 9781492032649